salbalkus/CausalTables.jl/paper/paper.md

 drawing new data randomly from a programmatically-defined SCM.

 Wrapping an existing dataset with causal structure is easy.
-The `CausalTable` constructor creates a `Tables.jl`-compliant data structure, coupled with causal structure about the data-generating process.
-Calling convenience functions on this object allows users to perform data processing tasks common in causal inference.
-For instance, the `parents` function can be used to select only variables denoted as causes of another given variable.
+The `CausalTable` constructor creates a `Tables.jl`-compliant data structure that wraps any existing data that already satisfies the `Tables.jl` interface with additional information about its causal structure.
+Calling convenience functions on this object allows users to perform data processing tasks common in causal inference, such as selecting or intervening on specific variables.
+For example, the `parents` function can be used to select only variables denoted as causes of another given variable.

 :::: {.cell execution_count="1"}
 ``` {.julia .cell-code}